-The committee is satisfied that its activities over the fiscal year have fulfilled its mandate.
+▶ The committee is satisfied that its activities over the fiscal year have fulfilled its mandate.

-Members (fiscal year end) A. Laberge (chair), M. McCain, H. Munroe-Blum, B. van Kralingen and T. Vandal Meetings • Five regular meetings were held in fiscal 2018 (one regular meetin included a joint session with the risk committee) • Each meeting included an in camera session without management present • In camera sessions were also held with the external independent compensation advisor, Frederic W. Cook & Co., Inc. (FW Cook), at each meeting where executive compensation was discussed Responsibility 2018 Highlights Executive compensation Reviewed our approach to executive compensation, including our approach, design and positioning relative to comparators Reviewed the performance assessment of the chief executive officer (CEO) against objectives, and approved performance objectives and metrics for the coming year
+Members (fiscal year end) A. Laberge (chair), M. McCain, H. Munroe-Blum, B. van Kralingen and T. Vandal Meetings Five regular meetings were held in fiscal 2018 (one regular meeting included a joint session with the risk committee) Each meeting included an in camera session without management present In camera sessions were also held with the external independent compensation advisor, Frederic W. Cook & Co., Inc. (FW Cook), at each meeting where executive compensation was discussed eden meeting mere excedime compensation was discussed Responsibility 2018 Highlights Responsibility Executive compensation Executive 2018 Highlights ✓ Reviewed our approach to executive compensation, including our

-Governance Executive compensation (continued) Approved the compensation of the heads of oversight functions Reviewed and recommended that the board approve the compensation for the incoming chief risk officer Compensation oversight and risk Met with the CRO to review the alignment of variable compensation with risks and economic performance management Reviewed an assessment conducted by FW Cook of the alignment between CEO compensation and RBC performance Reviewed the results of scenario analyses of our major performance-based incentive programs to assess payouts under different levels of RBC performance.
-This ensures that these programs incorporate the RBC pay-for-performance principle, risk appetite and compensation objectives Met with the chief audit executive on compensation risk management and governance practices, including alignment with the FSB Principles and Standards Oversight of compensation Reviewed and approved design and payouts for major compensation programs programs, policies and pensions ✓ Approved the Compensation Management Framework, the RBC Policy on Compensation Risk Management and the RBC Forfeiture and Clawback Policy ✓ Reviewed a report on RBC variable compensation programs and their alignment with financial performance and FSB Principles and Standards Reviewed a report of RBC pension plans and plans of certain of its subsidiaries covering governance, oversight, controls, funding, performance and investment strategy Talent management and succession Reviewed and discussed the RBC leadership strategy, including new leadership capabilities to attract and retain talent to be a digitally enabled relationship bank, progress against key priorities and depth and diversity of succession ✓ Oversaw planned transition of the CRO Employee engagement Reviewed and discussed the 2018 employee opinion survey results, which assessed employee engagement
+Executive compensation ✓ Approved the compensation of the heads of oversight functions (continued) Reviewed and recommended that the board approve the compensation for the incoming chief risk officer Compensation oversight and risk Met with the CRO to review the alignment of variable compensation with risks and economic performance management ✓ Reviewed an assessment conducted by FW Cook of the alignment between CEO compensation and RBC performance Reviewed the results of scenario analyses of our major performance-based incentive programs to assess payouts under different levels of RBC performance.
+This ensures that these programs incorporate the RBC pay-for-performance principle, risk appetite and compensation objectives Met with the chief audit executive on compensation risk management and governance practices, including alignment with the FSB Principles and Standards Oversight of compensation ✓ Reviewed and approved design and payouts for major compensation programs programs, policies and pensions ✓ Approved the Compensation Management Framework, the RBC Policy on Compensation Risk Management and the RBC Forfeiture and Clawback Policy Reviewed a report on RBC variable compensation programs and their alignment with financial performance and FSB Principles and Standards ✓ Reviewed a report of RBC pension plans and plans of certain of its subsidiaries covering governance, oversight, controls, funding, performance and investment strategy Talent management and succession ✓ Reviewed and discussed the RBC leadership strategy, including new leadership capabilities to attract and retain talent to be a digitally enabled relationship bank, progress against key priorities and depth and diversity of succession ✓ Oversaw planned transition of the CRO Employee engagement ✓ Reviewed and discussed the 2018 employee opinion survey results, which assessed employee engagement